moh-hassan/odata2poco/README.md

    - Generated class can inherit from a common BaseClass/interface.
    - Define namespace to overwrite the namespace of the model.
    - Filter Entities.
+   - Name Mapping  of Entities and properties using json file with regex support.
 - Add primary key/mandatory comments to the properties of the class.
 - Rename class/properties that have a name match a c# reserved keyword.
 - Save metadata and generated code to a user defined file name.